antoine-marchal/YA-CGPT-UAPI/README.md

 ## Features

 - ✅ OpenAI-like `/v1/chat/completions` endpoint (streaming & non-streaming)
 - ✅ Playwright automation of ChatGPT web UI
 - ✅ Session persistence via `session.json`
 - ✅ Request/response interception with `jsinject.js`
 - ✅ Graceful shutdown & mutex handling for concurrency
 - ✅ Save and reload ChatGPT sessions with `savesession.js`
+- ✅ **Refresh context shortcut**: press `r` in the console to reset the browser context without restarting the server
+- ✅ **Error handling**: prevents crashes on `413 Payload Too Large` or invalid requests
+- ✅ **Build to `.exe`**: preconfigured `pkg` support to package into a standalone executable

 ---